jimb245/scriptremote/public/doc/guide.md

 <p>
 While the user id is fixed, a new token can be generated anytime and becomes the 'current' token.
-When a job starts its token must match the current value.
-However the server stores the token with a job and thereafter all requests from the script related to the job can continue to use the same value, even if new tokens are generated in the meantime.
+When a job starts its token must match the current (hashed) value.
+However the server stores the (hashed) token with a job and thereafter all requests from the script related to the job can continue to use the same value, even if new tokens are generated in the meantime.
 <p>